exelix11/SwitchThemeInjector/readme.md

 # Usage
 Open the injector and go to the NXThemes builder tab, open any 720p image (1280x720 pixels) and fill the form, then click on build nxtheme.\
-To install nxthemes files on your console download the NxThemes installer homebrew on your switch and do the [first time setup](https://github.com/exelix11/SwitchThemeInjector/blob/master/DumpingFiles.md) then just select any nxtheme file from your sd.
-Note that you have to do the first time setup every time you update (or downgrade) your firmware or else themes may not work.
+To install nxthemes files on your console download the NxThemes installer homebrew from the releases then just select any nxtheme file from your sd.\
+This app works on windows, you can use the CLI through mono on linux.

 ## Command line args.
 You can automate theme creation using command line args.
 Here's an example to build a theme:
-`SwitchThemes.exe buildNX home "<your image.png/jpg/dds>" "<json layout file, optional>" "name=<theme name>" "author=<author name>" "out=<OutputPath>.nxtheme"` this will build a theme for the home menu, instead of `home` you can use: `lock` for lockscreen, `apps` for the all apps screen, `set` for the settings applet, `user` for the user page applet and `news` for the news applet.
+`SwitchThemes.exe buildNX home "<your image.png/jpg/dds>" "<json layout file, optional>" "name=<theme name>" "author=<author name>" "commonlyt=<custom common.szs layout>" "album=<custom album icon.png/dds>" "out=<OutputPath>.nxtheme"` this will build a theme for the home menu, instead of `home` you can use: `lock` for lockscreen, `apps` for the all apps screen, `set` for the settings applet, `user` for the user page applet and `news` for the news applet.
+Only the image and out file args are needed.

 # Useful resources
-To dump common.szs and the other files you need to make themes read [DumpingFiles.md](https://github.com/exelix11/SwitchThemeInjector/blob/master/DumpingFiles.md). \
 You can make your own custom layouts using [Switch Layout Editor](https://github.com/FuryBaguette/SwitchLayoutEditor/) \
-To learn how to convert your layouts to json or make your own patch templates read [Templates.md](https://github.com/exelix11/SwitchThemeInjector/blob/master/templates.md) \
+To learn how to convert your layouts to json or make your own patch templates read [Templates.md](https://github.com/exelix11/SwitchThemeInjector/blob/master/templates.md)